shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-side-page-caps.md

 ---
-title : Microsoft Monetize - Page Caps (Buy-Side) description : Learn what is a Page Cap and how it can be used. ms.date: 10/28/2023
+title : Buy-Side Page Caps
+description : Learn what is a Page Cap and how it can be used. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Page caps (Buy-Side)
+# Buy-side page caps

 When you run multi-tag auctions via [Xandr's seller tag](../seller-tag/seller-tag.md), you get the ability to set page caps.
 Page caps can be used to restrict advertisers, line items, campaigns, or brands from winning more